Mirailisc/obsidian-blog/KMUTT/CPE241/Sarup M2.md

 > This Sarup doesn't make you a master of SQL, it just makes you not KYS in the exam room.

+## Database Normalization

+- **First Normal Form (1NF)** – Ensures that each column contains atomic (indivisible) values and that each row has a unique identifier (primary key).
+- **Second Normal Form (2NF)** – Builds on 1NF by ensuring that all non-key attributes are fully dependent on the primary key (eliminates partial dependency).
+- **Third Normal Form (3NF)** – Ensures that all attributes are only dependent on the primary key and not on other non-key attributes (removes transitive dependencies).
+- **Boyce-Codd Normal Form (BCNF)** – A stricter version of 3NF where every determinant is a candidate key.
+- **Fourth Normal Form (4NF)** – Removes multi-valued dependencies.
+- **Fifth Normal Form (5NF)** – Ensures that data is split into the smallest possible related tables without introducing redundancy.

+## SQL Statements
+### DDL - Data Definition Language

 ```sql
 -- DDL : CREATE, DROP, ALTER, (TRUNCATE, COMMENT, RENAME)
 CREATE TABLE Students (